federicoviceconti/unofficial_twitch_client_flutter/README.md

 An unofficial Flutter client, which use the newest Twitch API and provider for state management.

+Support null safety!

+[WIP] The project is under development and could change

 ## Configuration

 ### Create an app on Twitch Dev console